allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 Note: Why we do not use Dataflow FlexRS, which could lower the processing price by combining preemptible and regular VMs?

 We did not test it due to how scheduling in FlexRS works.
-When you schedule a Dataflow FlexRS job you do not know the exact start time, the only one promise from FlexRS is that the job will start within 6 hours ([documentation notes from Google Cloud website](https://cloud.google.com/dataflow/docs/guides/flexrs)).
+When you schedule a Dataflow FlexRS job you do not know the exact start time, the only one promise from FlexRS is that the job will start within 6 hours ([documentation notes from Google Cloud website on that](https://cloud.google.com/dataflow/docs/guides/flexrs)).
 Our data pipeline must start at a given hour and having 6 hours delay is not acceptable.

 ## Final test on a full dataset

-My last task was to test findings from sub-sampled dataset (3%) tests on the full datasets (not sub sampling).
+My last task was to test findings from sub-sampled input dataset (3%) tests on the full dataset (not sub sampling).
 Here are the costs of processing full dataset for a one day:

 <table>